jae-ventures/jae-ventures.github.io/_posts/2025-09-19-more-than-ev-manufacturing-hype.md

 They also participate in [Drive Clean Colorado](https://www.fcgov.com/utilities/residential/conserve/EVs), recognizing that regional coordination creates better outcomes than isolated municipal efforts.

 **What Fort Collins teaches us:** Comprehensive planning and interdepartmental coordination create better outcomes than ad-hoc installations.
-Start with strategy, then build infrastructure.
+Start with strategy, intention, and leading by example, building public confidence in EV adoption and infrastructure.

 ---

 ## Northern New Jersey: The Regional Cooperation Model

-The [North Jersey Transportation Planning Authority (NJTPA)](https://montclair.hosted.civiclive.com/government/departments/environmental_affairs/energy___climate_change/electric_vehicle_planning_project_for_montclair) took a methodical approach that demonstrates how regional cooperation creates more robust results than isolated municipal efforts.
+The [North Jersey Transportation Planning Authority (NJTPA)](https://montclair.hosted.civiclive.com/government/departments/environmental_affairs/energy___climate_change/electric_vehicle_planning_project_for_montclair) took a methodical approach that demonstrates how regional cooperation can create more robust results than isolated municipal efforts.

 ### Learning Together, Not Separately

 Rather than letting each municipality reinvent the wheel, NJTPA partnered with three pilot communities—Montclair Township, Town of Secaucus, and Woodbridge Township—to develop comprehensive local readiness plans.
 They shared lessons learned and created a detailed [Alternative Fuel Vehicle Readiness Guidebook](https://www.njtpa.org/NJTPA/media/Documents/Planning/Regional-Programs/Alternative-Fuel-Vehicles/NJTPA-AFV-Readiness-Guidebook_Dec2017_FINAL(1).pdf) that any municipality can use.

-This isn't just about efficiency (though that matters).
+This cooperative model shows the effectiveness of collaboration, combining resources, learnings, and expertise to build robust charging infrastructure.
 When communities learn together, they develop better solutions and avoid costly mistakes that others have already solved.

 ### Addressing Equity From Day One

-Here's where NJTPA's regional approach really shines: they tackled the biggest barrier to widespread EV adoption head-on.
-Charging at multi-unit dwellings isn't just a technical challenge—it's an equity issue.
+An important aspect of the NJTPA's regional approach is their focus on providing guidance charging at multi-unit dwellings (MUDs).
+While their is no standard model for installing charging at multi-unit dwellings, they address options for different styles of MUDs and even age.
+Their appendix in their Guidebook also provides significant resources and examples for MUDs to follow.

 Renters face fundamentally different obstacles than homeowners, and any serious electrification strategy has to account for that reality.

-Their plans specifically address challenges renters face and include strategies for serving low-income communities.
-Because the truth is, if electrification only works for affluent homeowners, it's not really working.
+Their guidance acknowledges that more affluent MUDs (newer developments or significantly renovated) will likely be the first to adopt EV Charging as amenities, but as technology improves and becomes more affordable other MUDs will be able to take advantage from onsite Level 2 charging.

 ### Stakeholder Engagement That Actually Engages

 What made their approach effective was bringing diverse voices into the planning process from day one—local government officials, fleet managers, utilities, businesses, and community organizations.
-Not just token consultation, but genuine involvement in shaping the strategy.

-This early engagement prevented the pushback and confusion that often derail infrastructure projects later.
+Like Fort Collins, CO real partnerships and collaborations with industry, utilities, and the community created the right "lead-by-example" culture that are hallmarks of successful EV infrastructure strategies.

 **What Northern New Jersey teaches us:** Regional coordination and comprehensive stakeholder engagement create more equitable, robust outcomes than single-city efforts.
 Plan together, succeed together.